- If the casting was a success, make a mark on the rolled item.

 Sunday, April 13, 2014

 Basically what (I think) he's saying is that wizards carry with them mundane items that, with time and after successive spells being cast, become magically imbued with the wizard's essence.
-Then the wizard use them as decoys so that the Ones Who Dwell Between couldn't get to him.
-But you better go and read the whole article.
+Then, the can wizard use them as decoys so that the Ones Who Dwell Between couldn't get to him.
+But you better go and read the whole article yourself.

-I can see everyone with wizards in their campaigns start building up this unique magical items.
-So, how could this work in your DCC game?
+I can see everyone with wizards in their campaigns start building up these unique magical items.
+So, how would this work in your DCC game?
 The way I see it, the player will need to keep track of what items are being getting affected.
 Every time the wizard casts a spell, make a roll on his equipment list to randomly determine the affected item.

 Maybe in case of a critical failure the wizard could spellburn to prevent the outcome.